MrLogiousBanana/Desktops_needs_a_Rething/README.md

 Look at game launchers: Steam, Epic Games, GOG Galaxy.
 They start with the system, sit in the tray, download updates, send discount notifications.
 In essence, they’re background services with a storefront.
 But the system treats them like “normal apps”: they can open windows, take screen space, and stay running after you close them.

 The flip side is that some heavy desktop apps (for example, Adobe Creative Cloud) behave like mobile: constantly updating, living in the tray, pushing marketing notifications.
-This isn’t about technology—it’s about philosophy and the lack of clear system boundaries.
+This isn’t about technology—it’s about philosophy and the lack of clear system boundaries.<br><br>

 ### 🧾Chapter 2 recap